ryankrabbe/ml_classification_krabbe/peer_review.md

 - The results of the Decision Tree model could have been explained better and the data from the model could have been used in a side by side comparision against the Regression Model to clearly show that it did outperform the other model.

 ### Reflection Quality
-- Yes, reflections are well thought out and explained.
+- Reflections were well thought out and explained.
 - Craig went into detail about how he had some struggles and challenges throughout the project especially related to the code and yielding results with the models.
 - In his final thought, he mentioned that he is **convinced** that children has a high factor in survivability, but there is not actual data to back that up, which could potentially lead to some questions
 - Overall, Craig did a great job on the project and I thoughourly enjoyed reading through it